dustinpfister/blog_posts/_posts/threejs-raycaster.md

 layout: post
 categories: three.js
 id: 869
-updated: 2023-04-03 09:51:29
+updated: 2023-04-03 10:00:33
-version: 1.32
+version: 1.33
 ---

-When making a [three.js](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) project there might be situations in which it would be nice to have a way to click on a [mesh object](/2018/05/04/threejs-mesh/) in a [scene object](/2018/05/03/threejs-scene/).
-When dong so this will result in some kind of action being preformed that is event driven by way of user input rather than some kind of script.
-To do this I need a way to cast a ray from the [camera](/2018/04/06/threejs-camera/) that I am using outward based on a 2d location of the canvas element of the [renderer](/2018/11/24/threejs-webglrenderer/), and then get a collection of mesh objects that intersect with this ray that is going from the camera outward.
-Luckily this kind of functionality is built into three.js itself and it is called the [THREE.RayCaster Class](https://threejs.org/docs/#api/en/core/Raycaster).
+When making a [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) project there might be situations in which it would be nice to have a way to click on a [mesh object](/2018/05/04/threejs-mesh/).
+When dong so this will result in some kind of action being preformed that is event driven by way of user input rather than some kind of run time script.
+To do this I need a way to cast a ray from the [camera](/2018/04/06/threejs-camera/) that I am using outward based on a 2d location of the canvas element of the [renderer](/2018/11/24/threejs-webglrenderer/).
+Then I need to get a collection of mesh objects that intersect with this ray that is going from the camera outward.
+Luckily this kind of functionality is built into threejs itself and it is called the [THREE.RayCaster Class](https://threejs.org/docs/#api/en/core/Raycaster).

-There is also the idea of using a raycatser by positioning one at some location in world space, set a direction, and then just get a point on a surface of nay kind of geometry.
-There are all kinds of use case examples for that kind of situation that have to do with knowing how to position one mesh object onto the surface of another mesh object.
+There is also the idea of using a raycatser by positioning one at some location in world space, set a direction, and then just get a point on a surface of any kind of geometry.
+There are all kinds of use case examples for that kind of situation that has to do with knowing how to position one mesh object onto the surface of another mesh object.
+So that is another general use case that comes to mind that may or may not also involve human input.

-There is just getting started with the very basics when it comes to ray casting in three.js, and of course I will be starting out with that in this post.
+There is just getting started with the very basics of raycasting in threejs, and of course I will be starting out with that in this post.
 However there might be a whole bunch more advanced topics that will also come up when it comes to this sort of thing.
-So I think that it might be called for to go over at least a few examples of the ray cater class in three.js.
+So I think that it might be called for to go over at least a few examples of the ray cater class in threejs.

 <!-- more -->